keathleydavidj/char-sheets/README.md

 npm install
 ```
 Configuration:
   For development, note the MongoDB connection string is used in two places for storing sessions to your mongo database.
-The node module 'connect-mongodb-session' does need to create a second connection pool to achieve this
+  The node module 'connect-mongodb-session' does need to create a second connection pool to achieve this, that is intentional.

 Technologies used: